Harland & Wolff: 1900s to 1940s

-The war years

-In the First World War, Harland and Wolff built Abercrombie-class monitors and cruisers, including the 15-inch gun armed "large light cruiser" HMS Glorious.
+In the First World War, Harland & Wolff built Abercrombie-class monitors and cruisers, including the 15-inch gun armed "large light cruiser" HMS Glorious.

 In 1918, the company opened a new shipyard on the eastern side of the Musgrave Channel which was named the East Yard.
 This yard specialised in mass-produced ships of standard design developed in the First World War.

-During the 1920s, Catholic workers were routinely expelled from working in the shipyard: see Shipyard Expulsions.
+During the 1920s, Catholic workers, Socialists and labour activists were routinely expelled from their jobs in the shipyard: Similar actions had occurred in June 1898 and July, 1912.
+See The Troubles in Ulster (1920–1922).

 The company started an aircraft manufacturing subsidiary with Short Brothers, called Short & Harland Limited in 1936.
 Its first order was for 189 Handley Page Hereford bombers built under licence from Handley Page for the Royal Air Force.
 In the Second World War, this factory built Short Stirling bombers as the Hereford was removed from service.

 The shipyard was busy in the Second World War, building six aircraft carriers, two cruisers (including HMS Belfast) and 131 other naval ships; and repairing over 22,000 vessels.
 It also manufactured tanks and artillery components.
 It was in this period that the company's workforce peaked at around 35,000 people.
-However, many of the vessels built in this era were commissioned right at the end of the Second World War, as Harland and Wolff were focused on ship repair in the first three years of the war.
+However, many of the vessels built in this era were commissioned right at the end of the Second World War, as Harland & Wolff were focused on ship repair in the first three years of the war.
 The yard on Queen's Island was heavily bombed by the Luftwaffe in April and May 1941 during the Belfast Blitz, causing considerable damage to the shipbuilding facilities and destroying the aircraft factory.